ndhorton/ls170/ls171/spot_wiki_questions.md

 At the highest level of both models is the Application layer.
 Application layer protocols such as HTTP or SMTP describe the structure that messages should have to be intelligible between networked applications using the protocol to communicate over the network (e.g. a web client and a web server).

 The TCP/IP model's Application layer roughly includes the Presentation and Session layers from the OSI model.
 Below these is the Transport layer.
 Protocols at the Transport layer enable interprocess communication between networked processes (usually on different hosts).
 Below the Transport layer is the Network/Internet layer.
 The role of protocols at this layer (now almost always the Internet Protocol) is to enable inter-network communication.
 Below the Network/Internet layer is the Link/Data Link layer.
 This is the lowest layer of the TCP/IP model.
-The OSI model also formally includes the Physical layer below it.
+The OSI model also formally includes a Physical layer below, referring to the physical infrastructure that makes up the network.

 Each layer of protocols provides a service to the layer above and encapsulates data from the layer above as the data payload of a Protocol Data Unit.
 The Protocol Data Unit (PDU) adds metadata in the form of a header and sometimes a trailer to the data payload.
 For instance, the data payload of a Network layer PDU is generally the PDU of a Transport layer protocol; in turn, the PDU of the Network layer becomes the data payload of a Data Link layer PDU.
 The contents or structure of the data encapsulated thus are of no concern to the protocol providing the encapsulation.
 This encapsulation allows many different protocols at one layer to make use of a protocol at the layer below without any special considerations.